 g.
 To receive payment of negotiable instruments and to make settlement with or among third parties;

 h.
-To provide space for deposit of goods or valuable papers;
+To provide space for deposit of goods or securities;

 i.
 To act as custodian for the interest of other parties pursuant to a contract;